Iron Wall (Israeli military operation): September

-26 August

-Israeli forces raided Ramallah, targeting a money exchange shop which the IDF said was transferring funds to Hamas.
-Local Palestinians threw stones at troops during the operation.
-According to the Red Crescent, at least 27 people were injured in the raid and Israeli forces were obstructing the evacuation of those who were wounded.

-27 August

-An Israeli raid on Nablus injured at least 80 people.

-28 August

-Israeli forces raided 17 Palestinian schools in Hebron.

-8 September

-Following a mass shooting in East Jerusalem, IDF troops began raiding Palestinian villages on the outskirts of Ramallah.

-Qabatiya Brigade militants reportedly attacked invading Israeli forces with an explosive device.

-The IDF reportedly opened fire on a group of civilians who had attempted to return to the Jenin refugee camp to retrieve belongings.
-Two Palestinian youths were killed.
+On 8 September, following a mass shooting in East Jerusalem, IDF troops began raiding Palestinian villages on the outskirts of Ramallah.
+Meanwhile, Qabatiya Brigade militants reportedly attacked invading Israeli forces in Qabatiya with an explosive device.
+Additionally, the IDF reportedly opened fire on a group of civilians who had attempted to return to the Jenin refugee camp to retrieve belongings; two Palestinian youths were killed.

-11 September

-A bomb reportedly placed by PIJ militants detonated on the Palestinian side of the Nitzanei Oz crossing near Tulkarm, injuring two Israeli soldiers.
+On 11 September, a bomb reportedly placed by PIJ militants detonated on the Palestinian side of the Nitzanei Oz crossing near Tulkarm, injuring two Israeli soldiers.
 The IDF subsequently enforced a closure on the city and carried out mass detentions of residents.

-12 September

-A Palestinian assailant from East Jerusalem carried out a stabbing attack in Tzova, northwest of Jerusalem, wounding two Israelis, and was arrested at the scene.

-The Tubas Brigade said its militants ambushed Israeli forces at the al-Fara'a camp.
+On 12 September, a Palestinian assailant from East Jerusalem carried out a stabbing attack in Tzova, northwest of Jerusalem, wounding two Israelis, and was arrested at the scene.
+Meanwhile, the Tubas Brigade said its militants ambushed Israeli forces at the al-Fara'a camp.

-16 September

-PA security forces captured militants who were preparing to launch a rocket from the village of Niama, Ramallah Governorate.
+On 16 September, PA security forces captured militants who were preparing to launch a rocket from the village of Niama, Ramallah Governorate.

+On 18 September, a Jordanian who had been working as an aid delivery driver from Jordan to the Gaza Strip shot and killed two Israelis, both soldiers, at the Allenby Crossing.
+The attacker was shot and killed by Israeli forces, and Jordan said it would open an investigation into the shooting.

+On 19 September, Israeli forces raided Ramallah and arrested a militant cell that was producing rockets.

+On 21 September, Israeli forces raided Birzeit University, arresting campus security personnel, damaging property, and defacing murals.
+Soldiers distributed leaflets to students and staff that stated the activity of student organizations was equivalent to terrorist activity.

+On 25 September, an hours-long shootout took place in Tammun between Israeli forces and two Tubas Brigade militants, ending with both being killed.
+The Tubas Brigade also reportedly launched attacks on Israeli forces in multiple areas of Tubas.
+Meanwhile, the Ramallah Brigade said its militants detonated explosives at an Israeli military post near the Psagot settlement and carried out a shooting attack against soldiers at another post.

+On 26 September, the Tulkarm Brigade said its militants were able to carry out an operation inside Israeli-controlled Nur Shams, damaging an Israeli military bulldozer with a pre-laid explosive.

+On 28 September, a Palestinian assailant from Nablus carried out a vehicle-ramming attack against IDF soldiers at the Jit junction near the Kedumim settlement, which resulted in the death of one soldier via friendly fire.

+On 30 September, two Israeli teenagers were wounded in a vehicle-ramming attack at the Al-Khader junction, carried out by a Palestinian attacker who was shot dead at the scene.